Stay Connected

 Communities for People (CFP) is a non-profit agency serving youth and families through community-based programs and services.
 We are looking for a Clinician for a residential Program.
 You will be instrumental in helping youth and families to achieve permanency, independence and integration into the community.
 CFP will provide you with professional experience, great benefits and pleasant working environment.
 EOE

-ER Clinician Responsibilities:
+Emergency Residence Clinician Responsibilities:

 • Coordinate entire intake process for clients